Unponderable/NGU-Quests/README.md

 # NGU Quests
-Unponderable's Questing Script for NGU Idle
+Unponderable's Questing Script for NGU Idle\
 Supports NGU Idle version 0.423

 Script will endlessly farm quests and the corresponding items.

 Prerequisites:
- Questing unlocked
+1. Questing unlocked
- Adequate Inventory Space to handle various quest items Ability to one-shot all unlocked questing zones
+2. Adequate Inventory Space to handle various quest items
+3. Ability to one-shot all unlocked questing zones

+Strong Suggestions:
- I strongly suggest wearing Quest Drops and Respawn accessories for maximum effectiveness I also suggest filtering <= 1K Boosts and MacGuffins unless you are confident in your auto-boost/merge.
+1. Wear Quest Drops and Respawn gear for maximum effectiveness.
+Ideally, respawn time should be <= 1 second.
+2. Filter <= 1K Boosts and MacGuffins unless you are confident in your auto-boost/merge.

 Instructions for Questing:
 1. Run the script.